FalconEthics/FalconEthics/README.md

 # <div align="left">👋🏻 it's Soumik Das here!</div>
-### " I am a full-stack developer from North-East India "
+### " I am a full-stack developer from Bangalore India "

-- 💼 I’m currently working as a Cross-Platform developer at @Technorishi-Consulting-Pvt-Ltd !
+- 💼 I’m currently working as a Cross-Platform app developer at @Technorishi-Consulting-Pvt-Ltd !

 - 🌱 I’m also doing my BSc in Computer Science from @University of London